 Every person has a distinct way of thinking about and dealing with money.
 And in a relationship, those distinctions can be the difference between being on the same page about money issues and having it be a constant source of conflict.
 After all isn’t there a money component to just about every decision we make as a couple?
-That’s why when couples ask us how they can stop fighting about money, we encourage them to take our quiz, developed by a statistical scientist, and figure out their Money Personalities.
+That’s why when couples ask us how they can stop fighting about money, we encourage them to take our assessment, developed by a statistical scientist, and figure out their Money Personalities.

 Each person has two of The 5 Money Personalities™, a Primary and a Secondary.
 How the two impact each other and how either one or both impact your spouse is very interesting and powerful.

 There is no right and no wrong Money Personality™!
 There are strengths and weaknesses to each of them.
 If you haven’t yet, take The Money Personalities Assessment™ to make sure you know both of yours.
 Then hand the mouse to your spouse and encourage them to do the same.

 You may discover, you’re a Saver.

 While all Savers don’t always save in the same ways, there are some traits that are common to most Savers.
 You’re a Saver if you:

 - Get a genuine rush from saving money.
 It’s a source of pride to get something you wanted for less.

 - Are organized, responsible, and trustworthy when it comes to money.
 A Saver won’t tap out the kids’ college fund to pay for a new boat.

 - Rarely spend impulsively.
 Savers will scour the Internet for deals, plan every detail of a vacation, and make sure they have the money in hand before making a purchase.